Guide to Chargebacks

-If a cardholder sees a transaction on their credit card that they have not made, or if they were charged an incorrect amount, they can dispute that transaction with their bank or financial institution.
-If the cardholder’s bank feels the dispute is valid, the transaction in dispute is reversed from your merchant account and refunded to the cardholder.
-This process, and ultimately the reversal of the payment is called a chargeback.
+If a cardholder sees a transaction on their debit or credit card that they haven’t made, if they were charged an incorrect amount, or if a customer was charged twice, they can dispute that transaction with their bank for services not rendered, merchandise not received, service/merchandise not received as described, additional charges not recognised, no authorisation obtained and cancelled recurring transactions.
+If their bank feels their dispute is valid, the disputed transaction is reversed from your merchant account and refunded to the cardholder.

 What about chargebacks related to fraud?